Hannan-H/2024-Mid-Year-City-Progress/README.md

 How can I help the city of Calgary improve itself with this dataset?
 What issues are we constanltly facing and how can we fix it in a timely manner.
 What is this data telling us?
 What are we doing well?
 After this analysi, what steps should we take to help excute the City's goal what is crucial to set these goals?

-Use PowerBI to visualize this data.
+Use Excel to visualize this data, use pivot table and VLOOKUP.
 Main Objective:
 What is the main objective what are you trying to uncover with this data?? -> WHAT is the MAIN BUISINESS PROBLEM WITH THIS data????
 Questions: